Inform 7 Concepts and Strategies

 Inform is freely available for download, with IDEs for multiple programming languages.
 At points, this tutorial assumes that you’re working with the macOS IDE, but the general principles apply regardless of the version you’re using.

 The goal of this tutorial is to show you some of the basic concepts that underlie how Inform works, along with some simple examples, so that you can quickly jump into the task of making your own interactive fiction works.
 But this tutorial is not comprehensive!
 It’s just a whirlwind tour of features that I think are important and interesting.
-See the Inform website’s “Learn” page for more resources, including the manuals, which give in-depth descriptions of the language along with helpful copy-and-paste-able snippets.
+See the Inform website’s documentation page for more resources, including the manuals, which give in-depth descriptions of the language along with helpful copy-and-paste-able snippets.
+(This documentation is also available inside the desktop application, in the “Documentation” tab.)

 The most notable thing about Inform is its resemblance to “natural language.”
 One of the design goals of the project was to make a language that is easy for people without a programming background to read and write, and one tack taken to achieve this goal was to make the language “read” more like natural language, and, when writing code, allow for phrasings that (when everything is working the way it should) closely resemble idiomatic assertions and descriptions of what the programmer wants.